 Funds are reimbursed at the rate of 75% federal / 25% county funds.
 A county must budget local funds in order to secure the required local matching share when Federal/State financial participation is less than one hundred percent to the county department of social services.
-This audit procedure is covered in the Crosscutting requirements.
+Matching, Level of Effort, Earmarking do not apply at the local level.